dreeves/daylight/README.md

 if wake time is at zero and you check the DST checkbox, it should wrap to the top of the graph rather than increase the y-axis range to start at -1 instead +0. basically everything should be graphed mod 24.

 to be less northern-hemisphere-centric, the baseline of summer solstice dawn should adapt to negative latitudes. in that case summer solstice is what northerners call winter solstice.

+shading bug when wake time is between +12 and around +15 for 45 degrees latitude: it doesn't shade the full width of the graph.

+for each displayed city, can we show a sunrise emoji after it and then the time of day like "6:42am" for the time of day _without DST_ of dawn on summer solstice for that city? then a tooltip can say "local time of dawn on the summer solstice in this city _without DST_, used as the baseline (+0:00) on the graph" actually, let's have that change dynamically to be with/without depending on if the DST checkbox is checked. that's part of the scenario exploring the tool provides: what time would dawn be with and without DST?

+for codebuff probably:
+can we deal with this warning, if it matters? cdn.tailwindcss.com should not be used in production.
+To use Tailwind CSS in production, install it as a PostCSS plugin or use the Tailwind CLI: https://tailwindcss.com/docs/installation